snbrown07/color-changer/README.md

 # Color Changer Project
-Today you will be completing exercises listed in `level-one.js`, `level-two.js` and `level-three.js`.

-When you think you have completed the project correctly, open `check-my-work.html` and preview the file in Cloud9.
-`check-my-work.html` validates your code and will point out errors if it finds them.
-If the tests are all green then your project is correct!
+Today you will be creating a simple program to allow the user to change the color of a webpage.

 ## Set-Up Your Project
 First, we need to check out the project.